 business

-Cost to Company (CTC) is a term that is often heard in the business world, but what does it actually mean?
+Cost to Company (CTC) is often heard in the business world, but what does it actually mean?
 CTC is an important metric for businesses to track because it shows how much it costs the company to employ a particular employee.
 This includes all the direct and indirect expenses associated with that employee.

 In this blog post, we will discuss what CTC is and how you can use it to better understand compensation structures.